-Conflict A situation that occurs when it is predicted that the spacing between aircraft, an surveillance radar (SSR) transponder signals (replies or squitters) primarily using time difference of arrival (TDOA) techniques.
+Current Flight Plan The flight plan, including changes, if any, brought about by subsequent surveillance radar (SSR) transponder signals (replies or squitters) primarily using time difference of arrival (TDOA) techniques.
 Additional information, including identification, can be extracted from the received signals.